-- Hospitalization, if not an emergency. - Services out of Health Plan's service area, if not an emergency or urgent care. - Outpatient surgery. - Long-term care or skilled nursing services at a nursing facility. - Specialized treatments, imaging, testing, and procedures. - Medical transportation services when it is not an emergency.
+- Hospitalization, if not an emergency - Services out of Health Plan's service area, if not an emergency or urgent care - Outpatient surgery - Long-term care or skilled nursing services at a nursing facility (including adult and pediatric Subacute Care Facilities contracted with the Department of Health Care Services Subacute Care Unit or intermediate care facilities (including Intermediate Care Facility for the Developmentally Disabled (ICF/DD), ICF/DD-Habilitative (ICF/DD-H), and ICF/DD-Nursing (ICF/DD-N)

+- Specialized treatments, imaging, testing, and procedures - Medical transportation services when it is not an emergency

-Emergency ambulance services do not require pre-approval (prior authorization).
+Emergency ambulance services do not require preapproval (prior authorization).

-Under Health and Safety Code Section 1367.01(h)(1), Health Plan has 5 business days from when Health Plan gets the information reasonably needed to decide (approve or deny) pre-approval (prior authorization) requests.
-For requests a provider made or when Health Plan finds that following the standard time frame could seriously endanger your life or health or ability to attain, maintain, or regain maximum function, Health Plan will make an expedited (fast) pre-approval (prior authorization) decision.

-Health Plan will give you notice as quickly as your health condition requires and no later than 72 hours after getting the request for services.
+Health Plan has 5 business days from when Health Plan gets the information reasonably needed to decide (approve or deny) pre-approval (prior authorization) requests.
+When a pre-approval (prior authorization) request is made by a provider and Health Plan finds that following the standard time frame could seriously endanger your life or health or ability to attain, maintain, or regain maximum function, Health Plan will make an expedited (fast) pre-approval (prior authorization) decision, not to exceed 72 hours.
+This means that after getting the request for pre-approval (prior authorization), Health Plan will give you notice as quickly as your health condition requires and no later than either 72 hours or 5 days, depending on your condition.
 Clinical or medical staff such as doctors, nurses, and pharmacists review pre-approval (prior authorization) requests.